GabePhilbs/goodmorening/README.md

 		Same as curtains but:

-			A solenoidinstead of a motor
+			A solenoid instead of a motor

 			attach solenoid to coffe maker